VideoForensicsHQ: Detecting High-quality Manipulated Face Videos: The Dataset

-Facial reenactment is more likely to exhibit artefacts on large, out-of-plane face poses.
-Hence, to ensure high visual quality of manipulated faces, we train our face reenactment approach on long video sub-segments of the original source videos, in the range of 5 - 10 minutes, showing near-frontal faces.
-To automatically find these, we run a facial landmark detector \cite{Saragih2011} on all frames of all source videos.
-This produces 66 landmark positions for every frame $f_i$, and one confidence value in the range $[0, 1]$ for every landmark position.
-Based on the landmarks, we compute three metrics: \begin{enumerate} \item $c_i$: average confidence of the 66 landmarks for frame $f_i$ \item $d_i$: average difference between the landmark positions in $f_i$ and the landmark positions in $f_{i - 1}$, divided by the size of the face.
-Face size is taken as the average side length of the bounding box of the face landmarks. \item mean and standard deviations of the $c_i$'s and of the $d_i$'s. \end{enumerate} A frame is regarded as unsuitable for training if any of the following four cases are satisfied: 1) $c_i < 0.2$, 2) $d_i > 0.1$, 3) $c_i$ is less than $0.6$ and deviates from the confidence mean by more than $110\%$ of the standard deviation (in negative direction), 4) $d_i$ is greater than $0.025$ and deviates from the displacement mean by more than $110\%$ of the standard deviation (in positive direction).
-If none of these conditions apply, the frame is considered suitable for training and added to the current segment of suitable frames.
-Here, a segment is defined as a continuous set of suitable frames, with no scene cuts.
-We add the longest good segments to the self-reenactment training set of each identity until 5000 to 6000 frames are reached.
-From the remaining segments we create a test set for each identity.
-We mask out the background pixels that are not inside the convex hull of the face landmarks previously estimated.
-Finally, we crop and scale all frames to a resolution of $256 \! \times \!
-256$, centered around the face.
+\myparagraph{Production process:} Mining real videos as the basis for our fakes is challenging because jump-cuts, animations and unusual face poses need to be circumvented automatically, especially for YouTube.
+To synthesize video of an identity, DVP requires about 5 - 10 minutes of training material, with all frames showing the same face at roughly the same distance, in a near-frontal pose.
+To find such material, we run a facial landmark tracker \cite{Saragih2011} on all frames of all source videos, obtaining 66 landmark positions for every frame $f_i$, and one confidence value in the range $[0, 1]$ for every landmark position.
+We compute three metrics: \begin{enumerate} \item $c_i$: avg. landmark confidence for frame $f_i$ \item $d_i$: avg. offset between landmark positions in $f_i$ and $f_{i - 1}$, divided by face size \item mean and standard deviation of the $c_i$'s and $d_i$'s \end{enumerate} A frame is regarded unsuitable in any of the following cases: a) $c_i < 0.2$, b) $d_i > 0.1$, c) $c_i < 0.6$ deviates from the confidence mean by more than $110\%$ of the std.dev. (in neg. direction), d) $d_i > 0.025$ deviates from the displacement mean by more than $110\%$ of the std.dev. (in pos. direction).
+If none of these apply, the frame is added to the current segment of suitable frames.
+A \emph{segment} here is a contiguous set of frames, with no scene cuts.
+We add the longest good segments to the \emph{training} set for the respective identity until 5000 to 6000 frames are reached.
+All good segments beyond that make up the disjoint \emph{synthesis} set for this identity.